Starting school or moving up to Junior school

 Danesfield School and St Paul’s CE Combined School both use routed distance

 We use straight line distance for admission purposes.
 This is the distance from your child’s Normal Home Address, as set out by Ordnance Survey, to the nearest open school gate available for pupils to use.
 We use a computerised system to measure straight line distance.

-The point we measure to at your child’s address is determined by the Ordnance Survey ADDRESS-POINT which is an Ordnance Survey data product that provides a National Grid coordinate and a unique reference for each postal address in Great Britain that is on the Royal Mail’s Post Office Address File.
+The point we measure to at your child’s address is determined by the Ordnance Survey Address Base which is an Ordnance Survey data product that provides a National Grid coordinate and a unique reference for each postal address in Great Britain that is on the Royal Mail’s Post Office Address File.

 This is different to the shortest walking route which is used for transport purposes.
 More information is in the School Transport Policy & Guidance.

 Where Service families or families of other Crown Servants are posted to the area, we will allocate school places in advance of the move if an official government letter declaring the relocation date and intended address is provided.

 Make sure you look at each schools admission rules to see in which situations distance from home to school is used.

 Infant Class Size

 By law, no infant aged pupil should be taught in a class where there are more than 30 pupils for each school teacher.
 An infant class is one where most children will be five, six or seven during the academic year.
 This means that we will usually refuse to admit more than 30 children for each qualified teacher.